Bridging Statistical Rigor with Modern AI for Business Forecasting

 This smoothing technique is used in our production pipelines to denoise telemetry signals before LSTM-based predictive maintenance forecasting.

 Deterministic forecasts are dangerous in uncertain environments.
 Enterprises today need confidence intervals, not just point predictions.
+A single forecast number without uncertainty bounds can lead to catastrophic planning failures—over-ordering inventory, under-staffing facilities, or missing critical capacity constraints.

 Bayesian forecasting introduces a probabilistic treatment of model parameters, expressing them as distributions rather than fixed values.
 Using techniques like Markov Chain Monte Carlo (MCMC) or variational inference, we estimate a posterior distribution over model parameters given observed data.